williamtran29/styleguides/ux-dev/accessibility-a11y.md

 - Ex: An agenda shows a timeline of scheduled event markers of various widths and colors to demonstrate the number, duration, and category of events occurring throughout the month.
   - A hidden text heading/summary of the agenda should be provided before the detailed list of event information.
 For example,
-  > “Overview of April, 2018.
+  > "Overview of April, 2018.
-  > 32 events from April 2 to April 23 from 5 categories.”
+  > 32 events from April 2 to April 23 from 5 categories."
   - Following the summary, each visual event indicator should contain hidden detail text, including the event category, title, duration, etc. For example,
-  > “Conference event on April 15, 2018 from 9:00 a.m. to 4 p.m.
+  > "Conference event on April 15, 2018 from 9:00 a.m. to 4 p.m.
-Please arrive early and check in at the registration table.”
+Please arrive early and check in at the registration table."

+#### The image or element is purely decorative

+- Decorative images don't add context or information to a page, and are used solely for layout or visual interest.
+Decorative images should have an empty alt attribute `alt=""`.
+Leaving the alt attribute empty means screenreaders will skip over the image.
+- Decorative images or elements can also take advantage of the `role="presentation"` attribute, which removes elements from the accessibility tree

 ### Images and Icons

-- Decorative images don’t add context or information to a page, and are used solely for layout or visual interest.
-Decorative images should have an empty alt attribute `alt=“”`.
-Leaving the alt attribute empty means screenreaders will skip over the image.
 - An effective alt attribute focuses on the function and purpose of the image, rather than a description of the image.
 It is concise.
-It avoids phrases such as “picture of,” “graphic of,” etc. For more info, [reference WebAIM’s guidelines](https://webaim.org/techniques/alttext/).
+It avoids phrases such as "picture of," "graphic of," etc. For more info, [reference WebAIM's guidelines](https://webaim.org/techniques/alttext/).
-The alt attribute of a logo doesn’t need to include the word “logo.”
-A common practice is to set the alt attribute of a logo to the company’s name.
+The alt attribute of a logo doesn't need to include the word "logo."
+A common practice is to set the alt attribute of a logo to the company's name.
-- To make your SVGs accessible, use a `<title>` and if needed a `<desc>` element. `<title>` should be the first child of their parent container and are used to give a title or brief description of the SVG’s content.
-To provide more details about an SVG, use the `<desc>` element immediately after the `<title>`.
-For further
+- To make your SVGs accessible, reference the accessibility section of the SVG guide.

 ### Button/Link Icons